Incode-Technologies-Example-Repos/onboarding-lowcode-redirect/README.md

 localhost and in the ip of the machine in case you want to try it in your cellphone.

+## Session Storage

+This sample application uses localStorage to store session data (token and interviewId).
+In a production environment, you should:

+1. Store tokens securely on your backend
+2. Implement proper session management
+3. Handle token expiration and renewal
+4. Consider security implications of storing sensitive data

+The implementation in this demo is for demonstration purposes only.

 ## Author

 © Incode Technologies Inc. All rights reserved.